 The most recent experience review was completed in 2014.
-Since the Defined Benefit Plan covered 8 active participants in fiscal year 2018 and 8 active participants in fiscal year 2017, assumptions like termination, retirement, and disability have an immaterial impact on the results and have not been changed.
+Since the Defined Benefit Plan covered 5 active participants in fiscal year 2019 and 8 active participants in fiscal year 2018, assumptions like termination, retirement, and disability have an immaterial impact on the results and have not been changed.

-Discount Rate - The discount rate used to measure the total pension liability was 7 percent and 7.5 percent in 2018 and 2017, respectively.
+Discount Rate - The discount rate used to measure the total pension liability was 7 percent in 2019 and 2018.
 The projection of cash flows used to determine the discount rate assumed that BWL contributions will be made at rates equal to the actuarially determined contribution rates.